I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Why would the dark-furred soldier engineer a devious puzzle for it when he could just huck it into the chasm?

 I think that's exactly what he did.
-Then he electrified the water and cut the bridge, and the labyrinth gave us rope and a candle puzzle.
+Then he chucked the key and cut the bridge, and the labyrinth gave us rope and a candle puzzle.

 The same logic applies to Stymie.
-There's no reason why a Simple Task-Mounting Interface would be able to control electric output in another room.
+There's no reason why a STMI unit would be able to control electric output in another room.

 They're not set up for that.
 Just scanning and communication.
 Soldiers complain about it all the time.